stonecastin/MDTS/transstudentsatmiddlebury/MDTSinfo.md

 I have a project I would like to add to the Directory

-Please [Email me](estone@middlebury.edu) with a description of your project and how best to link it.
+Please [Email me](https://forms.gle/qLEyrVUhX9rszC376) with a description of your project and how best to link it.
 Projects of all kinds (arts, performance, journalism, etc.) are accepted and appreciated.

 I have (X unaddressed concern, interest, or comment)

 I welcome any feedback on the directory.
-Please email me at estone@middlebury.edu or stonecastin@gmail.com with your thoughts.
+Please email me at https://forms.gle/qLEyrVUhX9rszC376 or stonecastin@gmail.com with your thoughts.